hamzaj17/EchoMind/README.md

-# 🚀 EchoMind: CLI Voice-Assistant, AI Insight Engine + Smart Task, Reminder, Note Manager + Frontend Web UI
+# 🚀 EchoMind: Voice Assistant that allows users to manage tasks, reminders and notes through voice commands with a Frontend Web UI

 EchoMind is a **voice-driven, AI-enhanced productivity assistant** that:

 ✅ Voice/text command recognition (voice command recognition).

-✅ Parses spoken/text commands using an **AI Insight Engine (FastAPI)**.

 ✅ Extracts structured intents/entities.